-MaxULDataRate * RLC RTT + MaxDLDataRate_SN * RLC RTT + MaxDLDataRate_MN * (RLC RTT + Xn delay + Queuing in SN).
 Otherwise it is calculated by MaxDLDataRate * RLC RTT + MaxULDataRate * RLC RTT.

+NOTE: Additional L2 buffer required for preprocessing of data is not taken into account in above formula

-The required total layer 2 buffer size is determined as the maximum total layer 2 buffer size of all the calculated ones for each band combination in the supported MR-DC or NR band combinations..
+The required total layer 2 buffer size is determined as the maximum total layer 2 buffer size of all the calculated ones for each band combination and the applicable Feature Set combination in the supported MR-DC or NR band combinations.
+The RLC RTT for NR cell group corresponds to the smallest SCS numerology supported in the band combination and the applicable Feature Set combination.

 wherein

-Xn delay + Queuing in SN = 25ms
+X2/Xn delay + Queuing in SN = 25ms

+X2/Xn delay + Queuing in MN = [TBD] ms